microsoft/FluidFramework/docs/content/docs/start/tutorial.md

 ```
 ### Loading an existing container

-The second path in the application is much more straight forward.
-The default data is already set, the container is already attached, and the `id` is passed into the function, rather than returned.
-Note that the same `containerConfig` needs to be passed in to both `createContainer` and `getContainer`.
+Loading a container is more straightforward than creating a new one.
+When loading, the container already contains data, and is already attached, so those steps are irrelevant.
+You need only to pass the `id` of the container you wish to load in the `getContainer()` function.

 ```js
 const loadExistingDice = async (id) => {